LAST WEEK’S POINTS TOTALS

 Verulam operates a dynamic and interactive House system.
 Its main objectives are to promote camaraderie between year groups, encourage healthy competition, develop a sense of community and provide a vehicle for the student voice.

 Our Behaviour for Learning framework is guided by the Verulam Values.
-Those students that consistently meet or exceed our expectations, together with those who demonstrate an individual act which perpetuates the Verulam Values will be rewarded.
-These are:
+Those students that consistently meet or exceed our expectations, together with those who demonstrate an individual act which perpetuates the Verulam Values will accumulate points towards achieving the Blue Stag.
+If students demonstrate a learning behaviour that reflects a VERULAM category (detailed below), they will be issued a Letter of Recognition (LOR).
+If students obtain LORs in all seven categories in an academic year, they will be classed as a ‘Blue Stag’ pupil, with points contributing towards their House.
+This is available to all year groups

 The role of rewards in recognising and promoting Verulam Values is a key part of developing the potential of our students.
 Praise is a key component of good teaching and effective staff/pupil relationships.
 Praise needs to be used appropriately, sincerely and linked to tangible examples of a student’s strengths.